dmitriz/cpsfy/README.md

 ## Why?
 Functions are the most basic and powerful concept.
 A whole program can be written as funciton, taking input data and producing output.
-However, the function's return value is often too limited for the latter, for instance, most Node API methods rely on output data returned via callbacks rather than functions' return values.
+However, viewing function's return value as the only output is often too limited.
+For instance, all asynchronous Node API methods rely on the output data returned via callbacks rather than functions' return values.
 The latter is of course the well-known [Continuation-Passing Style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style)

-## The missing composability
+## Advanced composability
 The famous article by John Backus ["Can Programming Be Liberated from the von Neumann Style?
-A Functional Style and Its Algebra of Programs"](https://www.cs.ucf.edu/~dcm/Teaching/COT4810-Fall%202012/Literature/Backus.pdf) advocated to "reduce the code obesity" by building generic hierarchical ways of composing programs.
+A Functional Style and Its Algebra of Programs"](https://www.cs.ucf.edu/~dcm/Teaching/COT4810-Fall%202012/Literature/Backus.pdf) advocated to "reduce the code obesity" by building generic hierarchical ways of composing entire programs.
-The present proposal attempts to provide some way how such composability can be achieved.
+The present proposal attempts to provide some way of how such composability can be achieved.

 ## What is new here?